deadc0de6/dotdrop/docs/config-file.md

 Similar to a `.gitignore` file, you can prefix ignore patterns with an exclamation point (`!`).
 This so-called "negative ignore pattern" will cause any files that match that pattern to __not__ be ignored, provided they *would have* been ignored by an earlier ignore pattern (dotdrop will warn if that is not the case).
-This feature allows you to, for example, ignore all files within a certain directory, except for a particular one (See examples below).
+This feature allows to, for example, ignore all files within a certain directory, except for a particular one (See examples below).

 To completely ignore comparison of a specific dotfile: